JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 is one of the main design principles of SOAs, so this is not a controversial nor novel idea.

-An alternative naming possibility for Loveless could have been "stateless-first."
-Since the central core of Loveless apps is Step Functions rather than Lambda, this alternative label would have completed the analogy:

-Lambda : Step Functions :: serverless-first : stateless-first

 A Lambda function is the simpliest implementation of a Step Function Task.